Prerequisites

 Theprincipals field is required.
 It defines which users, roles, or groups the policy applies to.

 For organization access policies, only short-form identifiers are supported.
-If you use a full ARN, the policy will fail with an error.
+If you use a full ARN, the policy fails with an error.

 UID, found in the user’s Settings in the Cloud Console, prefixed withcoreweave/.
-For example,coreweave/UserUID. - SAML Users or Groups: When using SAML with an Identity Provider (IdP), reference users or groups using the format
+For example,coreweave/UserUID. - SAML users or groups: When you use SAML with an Identity Provider (IdP), reference users or groups with the format

 role/GroupName.
-TheGroupNamemust match thePrincipalNameattribute in the SAML assertion. - OIDC Users: When using OIDC with an Identity Provider (IdP), reference users using the format
+TheGroupNamemust match thePrincipalNameattribute in the SAML assertion. - OIDC users: When you use OIDC with an Identity Provider (IdP), reference users with the format

 role/[JWT-ISSUER-URL]:[JWT-SUBJECT-USER-ID]where[JWT-ISSUER-URL]is the issuer of the JWT token and[JWT-SUBJECT-USER-ID]is the subject of the JWT token.

-Groups created in the Cloud Console (like admin) cannot be used in organization access policies.
+Groups created in the Cloud Console (like admin) can’t be used in organization access policies.
 To assign policies to groups, use a SAML-enabled Identity Provider (IdP).

 Actions